 - Epson WorkForce DS-6500 Color Document Scanner, with flatbed scanner and document feeder

-- Epson DC-21 Document Camera, with 12x optical zoom and 10x digital zoom
+- Epson DC-21 Document Camera, with 12x optical zoom and 10x digital zoom (available upon request)

-- Large-screen monitors for Solstice wireless screen sharing
+- Solstice pod for wireless screen sharing

 - Large presentation screens (90" and 72")